 Do Corporate General Counsels Mitigate Agency Problems?
 Evidence from Dividend Policy Decisions

-We find that firms with a corporate general counsel in top management (CGCs) are less likely to pay dividends, and for such firms that do pay dividends, the dividend payouts are lower.
-Our results hold after controlling for selection bias using propensity score matching analysis.
-We also find that the presence of a CGC will reduce the potential for overinvestment and that firms with CGCs invest less in CAPEX than firms without CGCs when there is a tendency to overinvest.
-Further, we find that firms with CGCs have a higher propensity to pay a dividend or have a higher payout ratio than firms without CGCs where there is the highest likelihood of agency costs deriving from overinvestment problems.
-We find that the presence of a CGC in a firm will lead to a lower likelihood of share repurchases in an environment characterized by higher free cash problems.
-Overall, our findings support the important role of the CGC as an effective corporate governance mechanism in dividend decisions.
+We find that firms with a corporate general counsel in top management (TMC) are less likely to pay dividends, and for such firms that do pay dividends, the dividend payouts are lower.
+Our results hold addressing both endogeneity concerns and selection biases.
+We also find that the presence of a TMC will reduce the potential for overinvestment and that firms with TMCs invest less in CAPEX than firms without TMCs when there is a tendency to overinvest.
+Further, we find that firms with TMCs have a higher propensity to pay a dividend or have a higher payout ratio than firms without TMCs where there is the highest likelihood of agency costs deriving from overinvestment problems.
+Overall, our findings support the important role of the presence of a TMC as an effective corporate governance mechanism as evidenced by dividend decisions.

 Keywords: Corporate General Counsel; Decision to pay Dividend; Dividend Payout; Agency Costs; Corporate Governance; Repurchases